There are countless guitar plugins available to give you access to realistic amp and pedal tones.

 Be sure to check that the plugin you want comes in a format compatible with your DAW.

-Plugins can come in two bit rates: 32-bit and 64-bit.
-When you see mentions of different plugin format versions (eg: VST2 and VST3), the difference is due to bit rate.
+Plugins can come in two bit versions: 32-bit and 64-bit.
+When you see mentions of different plugin format versions (eg: VST2 and VST3), the difference is due to the bit version.

 VST2 comes in 32 and 64-bit, while VST3 is only 64-bit.

 The plugin bit needs to match the bit of your DAW.
 If you run a 32-bit DAW, you won’t be able to use 64-bit plugins (there are ways around this using a plugin wrapper).

 As mentioned above, different DAWs use different plugin formats.
 So it’s important you match the required format with any DAW you download.

 It’s also important to understand that many DAWs come in different ‘editions’ which may or may not be compatible with third-party plugins.